harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ##Visual Aids

-In order help users visualize .
-Two .
-Shade planes based on orientation.
+Foldlings utility relies on the user understanding how their design will fold while they are designing.
+Two types of aids.
+The simplest is the   Shade planes based on orientation.
 In the laser cut preview we.
 Mountain vs Valley.

+**>>TODO>> ADD FIGURE SHOWING A VISUAL AID**